Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 During any trading day, the price of most futures contracts will fluctuate up and down as transactions between buyers and sellers take place.
 In general, most volume of trading takes place over a very narrow range of prices near the beginning and end of the trading period on a given day.

 Sometimes near the close of trading, few or no actual trades occur.
 In the instance when there is little volume traded near the close, there may be a bid price (buyer) and ask price (seller).
-In this case, the Clearing House may use the end-of-day bids and asks to determine what the settlement price for the futures contracts will be.
-The settlement price is also known as the "closing price".
+In this case, the clearinghouse may use the end-of-day bids and asks to determine the settlement price for the futures contracts.
+The settlement price is also known as the closing price.

-A holder of "buy" or "sell" futures contracts has several choices of how to deal with the legal obligations of a futures contract before the last trading day of the delivery month.
-The two most common ways of dealing with futures contracts are:
+A holder of buy or sell futures contracts has several choices of how to deal with the legal obligations of a futures contract before the last trading day of the delivery month.
+The 2 most common ways of dealing with futures contracts are:

 Registered futures commission merchant responsibilities